CodeGenieApp/serverless-express/README.md

 #### eventSourceRoutes

-Introduced in `@vendia/serverless-express@4.4.0` native support for `aws:sns` and `aws:dynamodb` events were introduced.

-A single function can be configured to handle events from SNS and DynamoDB, as well as the previously supported events.
+A single function can be configured to handle additional kinds of AWS events:
+- SNS
+- DynamoDB Streams
+- SQS

 Assuming the following function configuration in `serverless.yml`: